 The second blog in our Supplier Performance Management series highlights the six benefits of implementing SPM

 An MIT study found that 77 percent of companies surveyed said two out of the top three major procurement risk factors were related to suppliers – specifically “dependency on supplier” and “supplier quality problems.”
-Over-dependency on a supplier and quality issues stemming from a supplier effect your organization’s product quality, brand image, production efficiency and more.
+Over-dependency on a supplier and quality issues stemming from a supplier affect your organization’s product quality, brand image, production efficiency, and more.